Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/write-definitions.md

       weight: 20
 ```

-In this application 100% of the traffic will be forwarded to the `claims-preprocessing:1` model version and the output will be fed into `claims-model`.
+In this application, 100% of the traffic will be forwarded to the `claims-preprocessing:1` model version and the output will be fed into `claims-model`.
 80% of the traffic will go to the `claims-model:1` model version, 20% of the traffic will go to the `claims-model:2` model version.